rohish-zade/SQL/sql_tips_and_tricks/How _many_records_will_be_return_by_each _join.md

-## How many records will be return by each join for below tables??
+## How many records will be return by each join for below tables?

 #### `Table A:`
   | id   |